taliaora/VenusGT_EurIPS/README.md

 # VenusGT: Trajectory-Aware Graph Transformer for Rare-Cell Discovery

 This repository hosts the poster and project description for **VenusGT**, a trajectory-aware graph learning framework for identifying rare and transitional cell populations in single-cell multi-omics data.
-In the future, we are planing on sharing the code, so whatch this repo :)
+In the future, we are planing on sharing the code, so what this repo :)

 ## Overview